Cosmo-Tech/cosmotech-api-java-client/docs/OrganizationApi.md

     OrganizationApi apiInstance = new OrganizationApi(defaultClient);
     String organizationId = "organizationId_example"; // String | the Organization identifier
-    OrganizationRole organizationRole = new OrganizationRole(); // OrganizationRole | the new Organization default security. try {
+    OrganizationRole organizationRole = new OrganizationRole(); // OrganizationRole | This change the organization default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the organization. try {
       OrganizationSecurity result = apiInstance.setOrganizationDefaultSecurity(organizationId, organizationRole);
       System.out.println(result);